ymlai87416/CarND-Kidnapped-Vehicle-Project/README.md

 #### Initialization from GPS position

-The program use the GPS input to initialize it's initial position
+The program uses the GPS input to initialize its initial position

 ```cpp
 pf.init(sense_x, sense_y, sense_theta, sigma_pos);
 ```

-where sense_x, sense_y, and sense_theta is the latitude, longitude, and the orientation of the vehicle, while sigma_pos is the standard deviation of the x, y, theta reading.
+where sense_x, sense_y, and sense_theta is the latitude, longitude, and the orientation of the var, while sigma_pos is the standard deviation of the x, y, theta reading.

 Particle filter takes in the 4 parameters to create a cloud of particles around the position (x, y) with different orientations.